regisoc/kibior/inst/README.md

 # Vignettes and tests

 Tests and vignettes need an empty ElasticSearch (ES) instance to really test the core KibioR methods (e.g. push, pull, search).
 They can be conducted throught an ES instance run via Docker to easily select multiple versions.
-Unfortunately, interactive build has been removed since BioC and CRAN cannot deploy a single ES instance during build/check phases (not accessible during build/check).
+Unfortunately, interactive build has been removed since each build should test them on the spot (with the current machine they are tested on).

 When linked to ES, you can run the **full test suite** and compile the **interactive vignettes**.
 Follow the rest of the file to make it happen.